Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 Setup complexity: Moderate.
 Takes about 15 minutes.
 Requires LLM API for entity extraction during indexing.
 The initial graph build processes all your memory files, which can be slow and costly for large memory stores.

 Cost: Free for local deployment.
-Cognee Cloud team plan: $35/month.
-The entity extraction process uses LLM calls during indexing, adding ongoing API costs as memory files grow.
+Cognee Cloud Team plan is $200/month (2,500 docs / 2 GB / 10 users / 10K API calls) — the $35 figure that circulates online is the per-1,000-docs storage top-up, not the Team plan itself.
+The entity extraction process also uses LLM calls during indexing, adding ongoing API costs as memory files grow.

 Best for: Teams managing complex, long-running projects where relationships between people, systems, and decisions matter.
 If you're tracking "who manages what, which team owns which system, and what was decided about X project three weeks ago," Cognee answers these queries that no other plugin handles well.